passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 <span style="color: red; font-weight: bold;">And here we are at the graphics section.</span>

-LVGL is a free and open-source graphics library providing everything you need to create an embedded GUI <span style="color: red; font-weight: bold;">with easy-to-use graphical elements and a low memory footprint</span>.
+LVGL is a free and open-source graphics library providing everything you need to create an embedded UI <span style="color: red; font-weight: bold;">with easy-to-use graphical elements and a low memory footprint</span>.

 <span style="color: red; font-weight: bold;">It comes with a wide range</span> of